Koudela/eArc-router/README.md

 earc/router uses [earc/event-tree](https://github.com/Koudela/eArc-eventTree) to
 pass routing events to observers represented by the directory structure.
-You need an folder within your namespace that is the root for the event tree.
+You need a folder within your namespace that is the root for the event tree.

 ```php
 di_import_param(['earc' => [